opendatahub-io/architecture-decision-records/documentation/components/dashboard/dashboardStorage.md

 * Serving Runtimes
     * These are stored as OpenShift Templates in the deployment namespace
       > Note: OpenShift Templates was an idea of future feature expansion and are not executed as OpenShift Templates today.
+* Connection Types
+    * These are stored as ConfigMaps in the deployment namespace

 ### Non-Admin Flows